Activities in the area

-The Pembrokeshire coast and Cardigan Bay areas offers a wealth of outdoor activities such as river and sea kayaking, white water rafting, horse riding, photography, coasteering, walking, cycling, bush crafts, surfing and wildlife spotting trips.
+The Pembrokeshire coast and Cardigan Bay areas offers a wealth of outdoor activities and is a wildlife and nature hotspot.

-There is stunning walking right on the doorstep of Penrallt, with the public footpaths and bridleway running through the site into the Fynnone Woods, along the Dulas and Teifi valleys and beyond into the Preseli Hills or on to the coast.
+There is stunning walking right on the doorstep of Top of the Woods campsite, with the public footpaths and bridleway running through the site into the Fynnone Woods, along the Dulas and Teifi valleys and beyond into the Preseli Hills or on to the coast.

 What a coast it is too!
 In 2011 National Geographic magazine voted Pembrokeshire the second-best coastal destination in the world, and the star attraction is the Pembrokeshire Coast Path which starts from St. Dogmaels, just a 20 minutes drive from Penrallt, and runs on for 186 miles through the National Park to Amroth in the South.